rmsk2/soundy/README.md

 The "section" `size` specifies the size of the UI in pixels as well as the font sizes used for displaying text.
 Finally the "key"
 `wait_reader_sec` determines how long the software waits for the reader to become ready.
-The messages displayed on the UI can be customized in the file `soundyconsts.py`.
+The messages displayed on the UI can be customized in the file `soundyconsts.py` as can be the command which is used to clear the console after program start.
+Please change the constant `CLEAR_COMMAND` to `cls` under Windows.

 ## Config of playlists